 Once complete, the proteins will be superimposed and locked, for visual inspection.
 The RMSD tables pulldown menu in the lower left will become active.
 Each superimpose run will generate a new table, with the most recent run appearing at the top of the pulldown list.
 Select the run to open the table in the workspace.
 Tables can be closed and reopened in the workspace.

 When aligning by chain, the main panel chain selection boxes will become active.
 Choose Fixed and Moving Structures as above, and additionally choose a chain for each protein to be superimposed

 - Note that selecting a chain on the plugin main panel will also apply green highlighting to the selected chain of the protein structure, to visualize the selections before running.

-RMSD tables report fixed and moving structures (with chain when relevant) RMSD values, and the number of paired residues/atoms
+RMSD tables report out fixed and moving structures (with chain when relevant) RMSD values, paired residues, and paired atoms

 We have two primary approaches to superimposing proteins: